jjalcaraz-upct/inventory-control/README.md

 ## System Dynamics

-The underlying model is a single-SKU lost-sales inventory system with uncertain demand and stochastic lead time.
+The controlled environment is a single-SKU lost-sales inventory system with uncertain demand and stochastic lead time.

 At each period $k$ and scenario $s$:
 - $I_{k,s}$ is the on-hand inventory at the start of the period.